Spirited Away

 Spirited Away was a co-recipient of the Golden Bear at the 2002 Berlin International Film Festival and became the first hand-drawn, non-English-language animated film to win the Academy Award for Best Animated Feature at the 75th Academy Awards.
-The film is frequently regarded as one of the greatest animated films ever made.
+The film is frequently regarded as one of the greatest films ever made, placing #75 on Sight and Sounds "100 Greatest Films of All Time" poll in 2022.

 Plot

-Ten-year-old Chihiro Ogino and her parents Akio and Yūko travel to their new home.
-Akio, taking a shortcut, stops in front of a tunnel leading to what appears to be an abandoned resort town, which Yūko insists on exploring over Chihiro's protestations.
-Upon finding a seemingly empty restaurant stocked with food, Chihiro's parents immediately begin to eat.
+Ten-year-old Chihiro Ogino and her parents are traveling to their new home in the countryside.
+They drive down an unexpected road and arrive in front of a tunnel leading to what appears to be an abandoned resort town, which her parents insist on exploring over Chihiro's protests.
+Upon finding a seemingly empty restaurant stocked with food, Chihiro's parents begin to eat.
 While exploring further, Chihiro finds an enormous bathhouse and meets a boy named Haku, who warns her to return across the riverbed before sunset.
-However, spirits begin to appear, and Chihiro discovers that her parents have been transformed into pigs and that she cannot cross the now-flooded river.
+Spirits begin to appear, and Chihiro discovers that her parents have been transformed into pigs and that she cannot cross the now-flooded river.

-Haku finds Chihiro and instructs her to ask for a job from the bathhouse's boiler-man, Kamaji, a yōkai spirit commanding soot sprites known as susuwatari.
-Kamaji instead asks a worker named Lin to bring Chihiro to Kamaji's master Yubaba, the witch who runs the bathhouse and who cursed Chihiro's parents.
+Haku finds Chihiro and tells her to ask for a job from the bathhouse's boiler-man, Kamaji, a yōkai spirit.
+Kamaji instead asks a worker named Lin to bring Chihiro to Kamaji's master Yubaba, the witch who runs the bathhouse and who transformed Chihiro's parents.
 Yubaba tries to frighten Chihiro away but eventually gives her a work contract.
 As Chihiro signs the contract with her name (千尋), Yubaba takes away the second kanji in her name, renaming her Sen (千).
-She soon forgets her real name, and Haku later explains that Yubaba controls people by taking their names; if Chihiro completely forgets hers like he once did, she will never be able to leave the spirit world.
+Chihiro soon forgets her real name, and Haku explains that Yubaba controls people by taking their names; if Chihiro completely forgets her name like Haku did, she will never be able to leave the spirit world.

-The other workers, except for Kamaji and Lin, frequently mock Sen. While working, she invites a silent creature named No-Face inside, believing him to be a customer.
-The spirit of a polluted river arrives as Sen's first customer.
+Workers in the bathhouse mock Chihiro.
+While working, she invites a silent creature named No-Face inside, believing him to be a customer.
+The spirit of a polluted river arrives as Chihiro's first customer.
 After she cleans him, he gives her a magic emetic dumpling as a token of gratitude.
-Meanwhile, No-Face demands food from the bathhouse workers, granting gold copied from the river spirit in exchange.
-However, when Sen declines the gold and leaves to find Haku, No-Face angrily swallows some workers.
+Meanwhile, No-Face demands food from the bathhouse workers, giving them gold in exchange.
+When Chihiro declines the gold and leaves to find Haku, No-Face angrily swallows some workers.